shuhsuan/chatroom-3.0/README.md

 This tells the browser to let the scroll span be in view in the browser after sending a message.

+There is a `correction` state and a button which triggers a `handleClick` async function that passes the `message` data through the getGrammar function imported from getGrammarAPI.js.
+This creates a promise POST request and the data recieved is the corrected grammar form of `message` which is stored in `correction` and rendered onto the browser.

 ### chatBox.js

 This component retrieves messages from the databse to display it on the screen.